Things to Do in Venezuela in August

 Best Activities in August

-Angel Falls fly-over expeditions
+Angel Falls expeditions from Canaima

 Los Llanos wildlife safaris